cledic/USB_MSC_U5/README.md

 ![Device Manager](/images/pause.png)

-UPDATE: Still not working, after I follow some tips [I read on STM32U5 github]([https://community.st.com/t5/stm32-mcus-other-solutions/how-to-connect-the-cc-pin-when-make-usb-type-c-compatible-to/td-p/303605](https://github.com/STMicroelectronics/STM32CubeU5/issues/34)).
+**UPDATE**: Still not working, after I follow some tips [I read on STM32U5 github](https://github.com/STMicroelectronics/STM32CubeU5/issues/34).
 I updated a new project with the modification about to use the HSE clock to feed MCU and USB HS Mux.
 But, as I said, the program is still not working.

 **MCU Clock set to HSE**